sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 themselves.
 In this project we'll take a look at how easy it is to implement, with a demo associated with dynamic type and with custom cells.

-As with all articles in this series, the sample project is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As with all articles in this series, the sample project is available at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).

 ## Using the 'stock' table view cells